divnix/nix-book/src/ch02-00-introduction.md

 Nixpkgs is also supported by [Hydra](https://hydra.nixos.org/), which provides pre-built binaries of libre software for Linux and MacOS.

-## NixOS
+## NixOS: The Operating System

-NixOS is a [non-FHS][fhs] Linux distribution which leverages nixpkgs to provide a wealth of software ready to be combined into a system environment.
+NixOS is a [non-FHS][fhs] Linux distribution which leverages Nixpkgs to provide a wealth of software ready to be combined into a system environment.
 The concept of a Nix derivation is extended here to include service configuration and system creation.
-The entirety of the system is represented as a derivation which gives it many of its defining qualities such as atomic rollbacks, system-as-a-configuration-file, extensive user configuration potential.
+The entirety of the system is represented as a derivation which gives it many of its defining qualities such as atomic rollbacks, system-as-a-configuration-file, and extensive user configuration potential.